adilsontchameia/employee_validator/README.md

 # Employee Validator

-This is a flutter app which allows to query information from a Excel Sheet stored in Google Sheets.
+This is a flutter app which allows to query information by an employee ID from a Excel Sheet stored in Google Sheets.

 ## Set up the project